-Our metallic red model looked very sharp and classy on the course and the addition of the 4th wheel made a noticable improvement to the stabillity on side hill slopes.
+Our metallic red model looked very sharp and classy on the course and the addition of the 4th wheel made a noticeable improvement to the stability on side hill slopes.
 The foot break on the right wheel was easy to apply and did the job of keeping the Wheeler static on steep slopes very well

 Despite doubting it out of the box, it handled our Tour bag with no problems.
 The slick design of the Wheeler is probably the easiest of the Big Max trolleys to fold and re-assemble.
 You just unclip the handle, fold it down into one piece easily, clip the handle and pick it up in one go.